mvonballmo/CSharpHandbook/7_patterns_and_best_practices.md

 ## Loose vs. Tight Coupling

 Whether to use loose or tight coupling for components depends on several factors.
-If a component on a lower-level must access functionality on a higher level, this can only be achieved with loose coupling: e.g. connecting the two by using one or more delegates or callbacks.
+If a component on a lower-level must access functionality on a higher level, then you're doing something wrong.

 If the component on the higher level needs to be coupled to a component on a lower level, then it’s possible to have them be more tightly coupled by using an interface.
 The advantage of using an interface over a set or one or more callbacks is that changes to the semantics of how the coupling should occur can be enforced.
 The example below should make this much clearer.
 Imagine a class that provides a single event to indicate that it has received data from somewhere.